 - Significantly shorten analysis and design phase of the projects

-ICRON can also help industrial logistic companies to in planning and scheduling of an existing barge transshipment system to:
+ICRON can also help industrial logistic companies to perform planning and scheduling of an existing barge transshipment system the several ways:

-- Creating barge cycle schedules that maximizes the daily throughput
+- Creating barge cycle schedules that maximize the daily throughput

-- Creating barge cycle schedules that minimizes the costs (i.e. fuel costs, manpower costs, lease costs)
+- Creating barge cycle schedules that minimize the costs (i.e. fuel costs, manpower costs, lease costs)

-- Forecast mid and long term resource requirements due to forecasted demand changes and weather conditions
+- Forecast mid- and long-term resource requirements related to forecasted demand changes and weather conditions